 The performance of the team will depend on the number of packages successfully delivered, the number of turns required to deliver these packages, the amount of communication needed, and the processor time used by your agents to make their decisions.
-See the getPerformanceMeasure() method in PackageWorld for details.
+See the getTeamPerformanceMeasure() method in PackageWorld for details.
 Note, that communication and processor time are relatively cheap compared to the number of turns taken, so you should consider how thinking more intelligently and communicating can improve the coherence of your agents.
-In particular, you should consider the kinds of conflicts that can occur when two agents get in each other's way or choose to go after the same package.
+In particular, you should consider sharing information to build a global view of the environment and you should consider the kinds of conflicts that can occur when two agents get in each other's way or choose to go after the same package.
 Note, that coordination may be more important in worlds that have more packages and agents.
 You should test your agents with a range of configurations (i.e., different team sizes, number of packages, and number of destinations).
 You will be graded both on the performance of your agents and on the quality of your design.

-Submission
+Submission Format:

-You must submit your assignment to me by the beginning of class on Thursday, October 21.
 There are hardcopy and electronic components to your submission.
 Your electronic submission must consist of the source code (.java files) and compiled (.class) files for PacAgent and any other supporting classes you developed.
-There should be a comment at the beginning of the file that identifies you and that provides a clear and detailed description of the strategy used by your agents.
-I also expect you to have a descriptive comment for each class and method, as well as comments to explain any complicated logic you might have.
-You may send this by e-mail to heflin@cse.lehigh.edu (please put "CSE 497-012 Project #2 Submission" in the subject line) or you can submit it on a 3.5" floppy disk.
-You must also hand in a hard copy of your source code.
+Any source code you submit should be reasonably commented, including an initial comment that identifies you as the author, a descriptive comment for each class and method, and comments to explain any complicated logic you might have.
+In particular, you should have a comment that provides a clear and detailed description of the strategy used by your agents.
+You should also print a copy of your agent's source code.
+Please do not print out any of the simulator code.